-If you read the blogs here (and of course you do), you’ll know that we’re currently in the midst of a project exploring the user needs approach to content strategy and creation.
+If you read our blogs (and of course you do), you’ll know that we’ve done a project exploring the user needs approach to content strategy and creation.

 It’s compelling stuff.
 Not only has it been shown to work - and at the BBC, no less - but it’s also a useful framework to start discussing and auditing established practice at newsrooms - whatever they look like.